spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/site-user-data.md

 - A bootable device such as a USB drive, or a Preboot Execution Environment (PXE) server.

+- An Edge host with Palette Edge installed.
+Refer to [Installation](../stage.md) for more information.

 - `mkisofs`, or `genisoimage`, or similar ISO management software.

   - `cdrtools` or `wodim` for Windows.